 - USP <61> Microbial Enumeration Tests such as total aerobic microbial count (TAMC), and total yeast and mold count (TYMC).
 The Microbial Enumeration Tests’ changes include new pass/fail criteria, longer incubation durations, and the disallowing of retests.
-Negative control is now required every time that the product is tested.
+A negative control is now required every time that the product is tested.
 Organism validation in TSA plates have changed to Staphylococcus, Pseudomonas, and Bacillus subtilis.

 - USP <62> Microbiological Examination of Non-Sterile Products: Tests for Specified Microorganisms.
-The modifications on microbiological medias for specific pathogens like Salmonella, Pseudomonas aeruginosa, Staphylococcus aureus, Escherichia coli, Clostridia, bile–tolerant Gram-negative bacteria, and Candida albicans.
-Critical changes have been made to enrichment broth, incubation temperatures and incubation duration.
+The modifications on microbiological media for specific pathogens like Salmonella, Pseudomonas aeruginosa, Staphylococcus aureus, Escherichia coli, Clostridia, bile–tolerant Gram-negative bacteria, and Candida albicans.
+Critical changes have been made to enrichment broth, incubation temperatures, and incubation duration.
 Organisms such as Candida albicans, Clostridia species, and bile-tolerant Gram-negative bacteria may be required to be tested depending on product type per FDA and USP monograph.
 Negative control is required every time that the product is tested.

 - USP <60> Microbiological Examination of Nonsterile Products—Tests for Burkholderia Cepacia Complex.
 This is a gram-negative aerobic bacteria commonly found in soil and water.
 It is an opportunistic pathogen that has the ability to remain viable under harsh conditions as it is resistant to preservatives and antimicrobial agents.
-Any source of water in a manufacturing process can potentially contain BCC leading to a possible contamination non-sterile and aqueous pharmaceutical, OTC and cosmetic products.
+Any source of water in a manufacturing process can potentially contain BCC leading to possible contamination of non-sterile and aqueous pharmaceutical, OTC, and cosmetic products.